-Population growth in the county and the metropolitan region remains healthy, with a regional growth rate of more than 2% annually, which is projected to continue through at least the next five years.
-Mecklenburg County has historically funded the operating deficits of Carolinas Medical Center's outpatient indigent care clinic, as well as other indigent care provided to Mecklenburg County residents.
-The commitment, including to behavioral health, amounts to \$37.7 million annually.
-However, CHS is in litigation with the county regarding the early termination of the contracts, and management expects the county payments could decrease substantially.
-In 2012, CHS expects to net \$27 million in North Carolina Medicaid assessment monies.
+Population growth in the county and metropolitan region remains healthy, with a regional growth rate of more than 2% annually, which is projected to continue through at least the next five years.
+Mecklenburg County historically funded the operating deficits of Carolinas Medical Center's outpatient indigent care clinics, as well as other indigent care provided to Mecklenburg County residents.
+The commitment, including to behavioral health, amounted to \$37.7 million annually.
+CHS settled its litigation with the county regarding the early termination of the contracts, and as stipulated by the settlement, ownership of CMC-Randolph real estate will be turned over to CHS in 2013, and the county will no longer pay CHS the \$37.7 million in funds annually.